MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/offline-backup-workflow.md

   > [!NOTE]
-  > To add online protection to an existing Protection Group, use Modify Protection Group option.
+  s> To add online protection to an existing Protection Group, use Modify Protection Group option.
 Currently, we have a known issue with *Add online protection* wizard.

 2. The Azure login page will open.
 Login using your Azure user account which has *owner* role permission on the Azure Subscription.